ajnjanssen/micro-finance/README.md

 ## Usage

-### First Time Setup
+### First Time Setup - Onboarding Wizard 🚀

-1. **Configure Categories**: Visit the Settings page to set up expense and income categories
+When you first open the app (or if you have no accounts configured), you'll be greeted by an **interactive onboarding wizard** that walks you through:

+1. **Welcome** - Introduction to the configuration-first philosophy
-2. **Add Accounts**: Create your bank accounts with starting balances
+2. **Add Accounts** - Set up your bank accounts with current balances
-3. **Import Data**: Upload CSV files from your bank or manually add transactions
+3. **Configure Income** - Add your salary and other recurring income sources
+4. **Add Expenses** - Enter your rent, insurance, subscriptions, etc.
+5. **Complete** - Review your setup and start using the app!

+The wizard ensures you have everything configured before you start planning.

+#### Manual Setup (Alternative)

+If you skip the wizard or want to add more later:

+1. **Set Starting Balances**: Define your current account balances as your baseline
+2. **Configure Income Sources**: Add your salary and other recurring income
+3. **Configure Recurring Expenses**: Manually enter your rent, insurance, subscriptions, etc.
+4. **Optional - Import CSV**: Upload bank CSV files for category inspiration (not required)
-4. **Set Budgets**: Define budget limits for each category
+5. **Set Budgets**: Define budget limits for each category
-5. **Create Savings Goals**: Set financial targets and track progress
+6. **Create Savings Goals**: Set financial targets and track progress

-### Importing Transactions

-The app supports CSV imports from bank exports:
+> **Tip**: You can reset and restart the onboarding wizard anytime from Settings → Activity Log → Reset Onboarding

+### Working with CSV Imports (Optional)

+CSV imports are **reference data only** - they help you identify categories and patterns, but **the configured amounts in your settings are what drive your projections**:

 1. Navigate to the Upload page
 2. Select your CSV file (must include: Date, Description, Amount)
-3. The system will automatically:
-   - Validate transactions
-   - Detect and categorize expenses/income
+3. Review the imported transactions for:
+   - Category ideas (e.g., "I should add 'Streaming Services' category")
-   - Identify recurring patterns
+   - Recurring patterns (e.g., "Netflix charges €12.99 monthly")
-   - Check for duplicates
-   - Extract tags from descriptions
+   - Common merchants and descriptions
+4. **Then manually configure** these as recurring expenses in Settings with the amounts **you plan to budget**

+**Important**: Imported transaction amounts are NOT used for balance calculations or projections.
+They're just reference data to help you set up your budget configuration.

 ### Data Management